 - The director node created in Chapter 4, Installing the Undercloud - A set of bare metal machines for your nodes.
 The number of node required depends on the type of overcloud you intend to create (see Section 3.1, "Planning Node Deployment Roles" for information on overcloud roles).
 These machines also must comply with the requirements set for each node type.
 For these requirements, see Section 2.4, "Overcloud Requirements".
 These nodes do not require an operating system.
-The director copies a Red Hat Enterprise Linux 7 image to each node. - One network connection for the Provisioning network, which is configured as a native VLAN.
+The director copies a Red Hat Enterprise Linux 7 image to each node. - One network connection for our Provisioning network, which is configured as a native VLAN.
 All nodes must connect to this network and comply with the requirements set in Section 2.3, "Networking Requirements".
-The examples in this chapter use 192.168.24.0/24 as the Provisioning subnet with the following IP address assignments:
+For the examples in this chapter, we use 192.168.24.0/24 as the Provisioning subnet with the following IP address assignments:

-Node Name IP Address MAC Address IPMI IP Address Director 192.168.24.1 aa:aa:aa:aa:aa:aa None required Controller DHCP defined bb:bb:bb:bb:bb 192.168.24.205 Compute DHCP defined 00:00:00:00:00 192.168.24.206
+Node Name IP Address MAC Address IPMI IP Address Director 192.168.24.1 aa:aa:aa:aa:aa:aa None required Controller DHCP defined bb:bb:bb:bb:bb 192.168.24.205 Compute DHCP defined cc:cc:cc:cc:cc:cc 192.168.24.206

-Table 6.1.
+Table 5.1.
 Provisioning Network IP Assignments

-- All other network types use the Provisioning network for OpenStack services.
-However, you can create additional networks for other network traffic types. - A source for container images.
-See Chapter 5, Configuring Container Registry Details for instructions on how to generate an environment file containing your container image source.
+• All other network types use the Provisioning network for OpenStack services.
+However, you can create additional networks for other network traffic types.

-6.1.
+5.1.
 REGISTERING NODES FOR THE OVERCLOUD